UW-Macrostrat/Global-Geologic-Units/README.md

 # GeoDeepDive Application Template
-A template for building applications to extract information from published and pre-processed documents in the [GeoDeepDive](https://geodeepdive.org) infrastructure.
-For general information about this infrastucture, see the <a href="https://geodeepdive.org/about.html" target="_blank">GeoDeepDive website</a>.
+A template and common set conventions for building applications to extract information from published and pre-processed documents in the [GeoDeepDive](https://geodeepdive.org) infrastructure.
+For general information about this infrastucture, see the [GeoDeepDive website](https://geodeepdive.org/about.html).

+## TL;DR
+1. Make a local copy of this repository
+2. Edit the `config` file with your application details
+3. Contact us to set up a private repository under the `UW-Deepdive-Infrastructure` group for you
+4. Add the repository created in step 3 as a remote and push your changes
+5. A testing subset will be created for you.
+We will let you know when it is ready and where to download it.
+6. Replace the data in the `./input` folder with the data created in step 5
+7. Write your application
+8. When you are confident that your application is ready to be run on the high throughput infrastructure against the corpus, commit and push your changes.
+9. We will then run your application at the defined interval and results will be committed to the `./output` folder
+10. Return to step 7 as needed

 ## Getting started
 Dependencies: